NatTuck/hw-quest/content/classes/2024-01/cs2370/syllabus.md

 Minimizing the use of external resources is recommended, and academic honesty rules will be strictly enforced.

-Homeworks submitted after the deadline loses 1% per hour late.
+Homeworks submitted after the deadline loses 1% per hour late (round up).

 **Inkfish and Script Grades**